Trade directory · Pocatello metro · Idaho

 Permit Requirements

 Electrical permits required through City of Pocatello Building Department for most electrical work except minor repairs.
-Permit fees range from $50-200 based on project scope.
-Commercial work requires additional plan review.
+Permit fees range $50-200 based on scope.
+Commercial work requires additional state permits.

 §3